Many of the Pilgrims joined the Puritans right

 A FOUNDATIONAL PRINCIPLE FOR ESTABLISHING THE AMERICAN NATION.

-As we have seen, the Puritans were politically active Christians of the established English Church.
+The Puritans came to the English Colonies in America by the tens of thousands during those early decades of the 1600's.
 They had big dreams for a new Christian settlement in the New World.
 In the 1630's to 1650's they had tried to establish a new Parliamentary system in England established on the sure foundation of Biblical Christianity.
-But they had been disappointed.
-King Charles 1 had not been willing to do any sovereignty sharing whatsoever.
-They had then tangled with the king in the political arena and then on the battlefield.
-The Puritans had won the English Civil War.
-But their experiment in Parliamentary democracy had failed due to internal corruption and a lack of visible leadership before the people.
-Oliver Cromwell had then come to the fore.
-He dissolved Parliament and England went under the rule of a somewhat benign Puritan dictatorship.
-This Christian republic was not sustainable.
-With the death of Cromwell 5 years later Charles II came to the throne and the monarchy was reinstated.
+But in this endeavor they had been sorely disappointed.
+King Charles 1 had not been willing to do any sovereignty sharing with Parliament whatsoever.
+They tangled with the king in Parliament in the political arena.
+When the king dissolved Parliament for the second time the dispute led on to civil war and the battlefield.
+The Puritans won the English Civil War and proceeded to impeach the king on a charge of high treason against the English people.
+But the subsequent experiment in Parliamentary democracy with the government being made up of a lone legislative body turned out to be a disaster.
+It failed due to lack of oversight.
+There was no viable counter-check on the inevitable internal corruption that arises when governments are not subject to others.
+The lack of visible leadership before the people was also leading to social unrest.
+It was in this governmental malaise that Oliver Cromwell had then come to the fore.

 Even as the Puritan dreams for England were fading their dreams for a new life in the English colonies was on the rise.
 A group of Puritans had settled Jamestown in 1611.
 Then in 1620 the separatist Puritan congregation from Scrooby, via Leiden, Holland, set sail for the New World aboard the Mayflower.
 They came to be called the Pilgrims.
 But early historians had also called them "Forefathers".